 Best fit

-- Are early-stage and want low-cost messaging infrastructure
+- Are early-stage and want messaging infrastructure without commitment

 - Do not yet need advanced personalization or journey orchestration